Skip to main contentSkip to data table

 0–19−60

-immutable-code is exempt because there is no governance to undermine — chain centralization cannot compromise non-existent governance keys. wrapper is exempt because its governance score already reflects inherited upstream governance.
+immutable-code is exempt because there is no governance to undermine — chain centralization cannot compromise non-existent governance keys. wrapper is exempt because resolvable wrappers inherit the wrapped asset's chain-adjusted Decentralization score, while unresolved wrappers keep a conservative fallback.
 Centralized issuers (single-entity, regulated-entity) are exempt because their governance score already reflects the centralization.

 Chain Infrastructure: Two-Axis Scoring